Advances in testing for gluten intolerance offer accurate assessment

 This test pinpoints which of these is causing leaky gut so your practitioner knows what to specifically target for faster and more efficient gut repair.

-Array 3: Wheat/Gluten Proteome Sensitivity and Autoimmunity
+Array 3X: Wheat/Gluten Proteome Reactivity and Autoimmunity™

-This new test greatly expands the parameters of gluten intolerance testing, catching those who may have previously tested negative because they don’t react to the alpha gliadin.
+This test greatly expands the parameters of gluten intolerance testing, catching those who may have previously tested negative because they don’t react to the alpha gliadin.

-Array 3 also tests whether gluten has a drug-like opiate effect on an individual.
+Array 3X also tests for whether gluten has a drug-like opiate effect on an individual.
 Some people have enzymes in their digestive tract that break gluten down into opioids that act like heroin or morphine.
 Embarking on a gluten-free diet can cause terrible withdrawal symptoms in these people.
 One practitioner tells of a patient whose withdrawal symptoms were so severe she went to the emergency room.

 Another problem with opioids is they disrupt brain function by attaching to receptor sites normally meant for neurotransmitters.
 Neurotransmitters are brain chemicals that help dictate our personality, moods, behavior, bodily function, and more.

-Array 3 screens for antibodies to the opioids, which signals their presence in the brain.
+Array 3X screens for antibodies to the opioids, which signals their presence in the brain.

-Array 4: Gluten-Associated Sensitivity and Cross-Reactive Foods
+Array 4: Gluten-Associated Cross-reactive Foods and Food Sensitivity™